cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

-It can be seen from the pictures that for a trait A, there's a most-derived concrete class which builds the underlying object exposes the trait A as type:
+It can be seen from the pictures that for a trait A, there's a most-derived concrete class which builds the underlying object exposes trait A as type:

         scala> val sq = Seq(10,11)
         sq: Seq[Int] = List(10, 11)

-In this case REPL reports that `val sq`'s __dynamic type__ is `Seq` which is what the underlying object exposes as; and its __static type__ is `List` which is a most-derived concrete class and we say `List` is `Seq`'s _default implementation_.
+In this case REPL reports that `val sq`'s __dynamic type__ is `Seq` which is what a most-derived concrete class exposes as; and its __static type__ is `List` which is a most-derived concrete class and we say `List` is `Seq`'s _default implementation_.